 All required courses for both degrees must be taken by dual degree students, with the exception of PUBHLT 2011, Essentials of Public Health.
 The total number of credits required for the dual degree is 62.
-In general, dual degree students spend the first two years doing their M.S. work and concentrate on the core courses for the M.P.H. in the third year, but all programs are arranged individually with one of the Co-Director's of the MPH in Genetics program.
+All programs are arranged individually with the Director of the M.P.H. in Genetics program.